chisophugis/lbd/source/llvmstructure.rst

 .. literalinclude:: ../code_fragment/llvmstructure/10.txt

 It's a lousy process.
-Similarly, LW and ST instruction definition can be expanded in this way.
+Similarly, LD and ST instruction definition can be expanded in this way.
 Please notify the Pattern =
 [(set CPURegs:$ra, (add RC:$rb, immSExt16:$imm16))] which include keyword
 “add”.